commercetools/nodejs/docs/sdk/api/typescriptSdk.md

 ```

-After you’re done, you’ll have a new package.json file in your directory.

 #### Getting a client credentials to use the commercetools API
 If you downloaded the **Environment Variables (.env)** when creating your API Client, then you should save it as `.env` in the project directory.